mouktikzz/VIRTUSA-JatayuS4-CosmoAgents/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary.
+See the main repository for license information.

 ## 🙏 Acknowledgments